claponcet/VV-ISTIC-TP1/sujet.md

 ### Question 2

 We have chosen the following issue: [COLLECTIONS-796](https://issues.apache.org/jira/browse/COLLECTIONS-796?jql=project%20%3D%20COLLECTIONS%20AND%20statusCategory%20%3D%20Done%20AND%20type%20%3D%20Bug%20%20ORDER%20BY%20updated%20DESC).
 The `SetUniqueList` class is an implementation of the `Set` interface which is designed to store ordered elements.
 The `createSetBasedOnList` method takes a `Set` and a `List` as arguments and returns a new `Set` containing the elements of the `List` argument.
 The returned `Set` is the same type as the input `Set` argument (e.g., `HashSet`, `TreeSet`, etc…).
 This issue was created because the method would always return an empty `Set`.
-This was easily fixed with the addition of an omitted line of code (`subSet.addAll(list)` before the return statement).
+This was easily fixed with the addition of a missing line of code (`subSet.addAll(list)` before the return statement).

 ```java
 protected Set<E> createSetBasedOnList(final Set<E> set, final List<E> list) {